Tardelli: extreme sport football, they gave me drugs too, I don't see centenarians

 “There was a club doctor, a bit like the family doctor: if the player had a problem, the doctor evaluated it and if he proposed a drug, I repeat, the player took it and went on the pitch”.
 Tardelli returns on the death of Gianluca Vialli and on the statements of Dino Baggio: “He didn’t make a j’accuse.
 He just asked to understand: help me understand what I took.
 And what could be the consequences.
 Me?
 I hope I’m lucky.
 I don’t think there is a direct link between medicines taken and the premature death of certain sportsmen.
 No one has ever explained this relationship.
 How can one support it?
 Of course, centenarians are not seen in sport.
 Normality is 80-82-83 years, perhaps because our body is more worn out” .

 THE drugs “I don’t love them very much, I take them if necessary.
 I recently had a flu condition, a cough, I took the recommended antibiotic.
 So, in absolute normality.
 But I remember, just to say, having also played with the fever at 38 and having played the best game.
-Now the players are helped more, for example the figure of the psychologist: for this reason I don’t know if it is possible to combine methods and cures of the past with those of today.
+Now the players are helped more, for example the figure of the psychologist: for this reason I don’t know if methods and cures of the past can be combined with those of today.
 Not only that, the involvement, the presence of the agent is a factor that wasn’t there before”.

 #Tardelli #extreme #sport #football #gave #drugs #dont #centenarians